Rapper Eve Stuns In Low-Cut Black Jumpsuit For Throwback Instagram Post

 As seen in a previous Instagram post, Eve made a surprise appearance on the show back in September last year.

 The “Gangsta Lovin'” hitmaker is no stranger to impressing her social media following.
 As previously reported by The Inquisitr, Eve wowed her followers in a long-sleeved multicolored tie-dye T-shirt that covered her neck.
 She is currently a panelist on The Talk and has had to work on the show from home due to the coronavirus pandemic that has killed thousands of people around the world.
-Eve showed off her home setup in her front room and urged fans to stay inside and self-isolate themselves from others.
+Eve showed off her home set up in her front room and urged fans to stay inside and self-isolate themselves from others.